-There are four main neighbourhoods I’m recommending in this guide: Sukhumvit (my favourite!), Siam, Silom, and Khao San (my least favourite, but it always end up being convenient to stay there).
+There are four main neighborhoods I’m recommending in this guide: Sukhumvit (my favorite!), Siam, Silom, and Khao San (my least favorite, but it always ends up being convenient to stay there).
 They each have pros and cons, but one thing they all have in common is that they book fast!
 Bangkok is not so much like other South-East Asian destinations where you can just show up and find a room.
-It’s really best to book in advance when searching where to stay in Bangkok.
+It’s really best to book in advance when searching for what to do in Bangkok and where to stay in Bangkok.

 Bangkok remains a super affordable city, so splurging a little won’t hurt here unlike in other Asian destinations.
 In Bangkok, you’ll get the most out of your Baht!

 The U Sukhumvit is located off the main drag on a quiet street, but they provide a free tuktuk shuttle to-and-from the Terminal 21 shopping mall, BTS and MRT stations, which is extremely helpful.
 The rooms are massive, modern, well equipped, and as per the U’s offbeat concept, come with your choice of soap, tea and pillows (you can choose your desired level of fluffiness!)
 You can check in and out at the times that suit you (if you check in at 5pm, you don’t have to check out until 5pm on the day you leave – pretty cool, no?).
 And after experiencing the huge marshmallow of a bed, believe when I say that you will want to take advantage of that.